jcalvarezj/MessagesApp/README.md

 As an user with privileges:

-1. CREATE USER 'juan'@'localhost' IDENTIFIED BY 'admin'
+1. CREATE USER 'juan'@'localhost' IDENTIFIED BY 'admin';
 2. CREATE DATABASE messages_app;
-3. GRANT ALL PRIVILEGES ON messages_app.* TO 'juan'@'localhost'
+3. GRANT ALL PRIVILEGES ON messages_app.* TO 'juan'@'localhost';
 4. mysql -u juan -p < messages_app.sql